Hirvensaloa/rehti-mmorpg/assets/README.md

 - **name** Name of the npc
 - **textureFilename** Filename of the texture file under the textures-folder.
 - **glTFFilename** Filename of the .glb (glTF binary) file under the characters-folder.
 - **spawnCoordinateBounds** The coordinate bounds in which the new players are spawned.
-Also acts as a respawn area.
+Acts as a respawn area.
+Also the coordinates that the npc can move within.
   - **xMin** Minimum x-coordinate
   - **xMax** Maximum x-coordinate
   - **yMin** Minimum y-coordinate